brunoscopelliti/brunoscopelliti.com/www/content/blog/a-simple-babel-optimization-i-recently-learned.md

 title: "A simple Babel optimization I recently learned"
 aliases:
   - /a-simple-babel-optimization-i-recently-learned/
-preview: "I've started to use Babel when it was still called 6to5, but just recently I learned that it permits to customize, and optimize its generated output."
+preview: "I've started to use Babel when it was still called 6to5, but just recently I learned that it permits to optimize its generated output."
 date: 2018-05-08T09:00:00+01:00
 meta_description: "Optimize Babel's output payload with babel-runtime plugin."
-categories: "Babel"
+categories: ["Tools", "Babel"]
 layout: "post"
 changefreq: "yearly"
 lastmod: 2021-01-01T09:00:00+01:00